centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/advanced-configuration.md

 systemctl start centreon-map
 ```

-Wait for Centreon MAP service to start completely (~30 sec to 1 minute).
+Wait for the Centreon MAP service to start completely (~30 sec to 1 minute).

 Test that your server is up and accessible on the new port you defined by
 entering the following URL in your web browser: